constantinosskitsas/Mix-Match/README.md

 # Mix & Match: Subgraph Matching for Absolute Coverage
+## The paper is accepted to 52nd International Conference on Very Large Data Bases [VLDB'26].
+A version of the paper exist in this github repository.
-The NP-hard problem ofsubgraph matching calls to return all matchings of a smaller query graph within a larger data graph.
-The problem is fundamental in graph analysis and query answering, as identifying the location of all matchings facilitates the understanding and analysis of the larger graph.
-Nevertheless, existing subgraph matching methods return results from one location of the graph before moving to another location, while the total results may be in the order of billions or even trillions; under these circumstances, existing methods may only present a portion of the results within reasonable time or space, which is not representative of the totality of results.
+The NP-hard problem of subgraph matching calls to detect all matchings of a smaller query graph within a larger data graph.
+The problem is fundamental in graph analysis and query answering, as it facilitates the understanding and analysis of the larger graph.
+Nevertheless, existing subgraph matching methods return results from one location of the graph before moving to another location, while the total results may be in the order of billions or even trillions;
+under these circumstances, existing methods may only present a portion of the results within reasonable time or space, which is not representative of the totality of results.
 This predicament leads to a biased representation of the data graph.
-In this paper, we study the problem of diversity in subgraph matching and propose an algorithm that quickly returns results that are representative of the whole data graph.
+In this paper, we study the problem of coverage in subgraph matching and propose Mix & Match (M&M) an algorithm that quickly returns results that are representative of the whole data graph.
+M&M achieves higher coverage employing a combination of global exploration, which prioritizes the exploration of nodes at the first level of backtracking that may enlarge coverage, and local exploration, which improves backtracking efficiency by pruning exploration paths that do not increase coverage.
+Our experimental study shows that M&M finds on average twice as many unique nodes as state-of-the-art algorithms in the same time.

 ## **Code**
 We build our algorithm using SIGMOD'2024 paper [A Comprehensive Survey and Experimental Study of Subgraph Matching: Trends, Unbiasedness and Interaction](https://dl.acm.org/doi/pdf/10.1145/3639315)
 We kept all the functionalities of the framework and for more specific details we refer to [Code](https://github.com/RapidsAtHKUST/SubgraphMatching).